top of page

 (Eliot and North, 18)

-[Cafe du Dome.
-Paris, 1926. by André Kertész]
+Figure 3: Cafe du Dome.
+Paris, 1926. by André Kertész

 They never reach a state of relief, always chasing a sensation that embraces their uneasiness.
 They search for a room to provide them far away from their bad nerves.
-It is impossible to find peace in themselves, so a companion becomes an essential key in their lives.
+It is impossible to find peace within themselves, so a companion becomes an essential key in their lives.
 With alienation from this world, he filled the poem with the feeling of illusion.
 That is one of the themes of the Lost Generation, they cannot find a place that soothes their concern.
 As Seyedeh Zahra Nozen and Shahriar Choubdar mention:

 ‘’By introducing his themes of disillusionment, the emptiness of life and human’s inability to love and act in the world, Eliot prepared the grounds for The Waste Land.
 The Wasteland could be considered as a poetic manifest for young modernist writers and one of the most influential modernist texts'' (Nozen and Choubdar, 1455).

-He describes the corrupted modern world with a pessimistic attitude.
+He describes the corrupt modern world with a pessimistic attitude.
 With alienation from this world, he filled the poem with the feeling of illusion.
 Alienation is one of the themes of the Lost Generation, they cannot find a place that soothes their concern.
 His usage of past and present is a juxtaposition and reflects how the ruins of war affected the Lost Generation.
 Gilbert Seldes underlines:

 ''The theme is not a distaste for life, nor is it a disillusion, a romantic pessimism of any kind.
-It is specifically concerned with the idea of the Waste Land-that the land was fruitful and now is not, that life had been rich, beautiful, assured, organized, lofty, and now is dragging itself out in a poverty-stricken, and disrupted and ugly tedium, without health, and with no consolation in morality’’ (Eliot and North, 139).
+It is specifically concerned with the idea of the Waste Land - that the land was fruitful and now is not, that life had been rich, beautiful, assured, organized, lofty, and now is dragging itself out in a poverty-stricken, and disrupted and ugly tedium, without health, and with no consolation in morality’’ (Eliot and North, 139).

 The Waste Land reaches tragic emotions, hence in some parts voices could be associated with the ruins of unhappy men and women who frighted the terror of the war.
 This association with the terror could be interpreted as a corruption of America after the war.
 The feeling of despair prevails in the tone of the poem and this generation tries to overcome it.

 To sum up, the essence of Lost Generation characters is constructed by wartime experience.
 The 1920s became a means for the Lost Generation to pursue original ideas as Americans in Paris.
 They initiated artistic movement, and led to guide next generations.
 American writers embraced Paris as a new hope to originate their ideas.
 With all of the developments, Lost Generation brought a new dynamic to the era and shaped American literary history as well.
 Lost Generation also brought the awareness that made people turn back to a more simple heritage.
 Throughout their writing samples, the authors of generation lead up issues like spending extreme money on unnecessary things.
 Their works of literary issues validate most people in the U.S that are affected by the war and destruction.
 This destruction is in their souls too.
-Later they experience Great Depression which leads to more devastating results in their lives and influence their works as well.
+Later, they experienced Great Depression which lead to even more devastating results in their lives and influenced their works as well.

 References